 - Help people who have a problem with pain meds find help;

-- Consider stocking naloxone if you are concerned about an overdose.
-(Certain Walgreens pharmacies have agreed to sell this antidote without your doctor's prescription. (
+- Stock naloxone if you are concerned about an overdose.
+In Rhode Island, Walgreens pharmacies sell this antidote without a prescription. (more)

 What We Are Doing